Cell phones are a part of everyday life, and they come along with us on our vacations — sometimes even when our families don’!

 Clear out space on your phone.

 The last thing you want is a magical moment to happen and your cell phone to be out of storage space.
-Back up old photos and videos, clear out apps you’re not using, clear out old text messages and voicemails (because if someone’s trying to leave you a voicemail and you have too many in your account, apparently you can’t receive more–speaking from personal experience!).
+Back up old photos and videos, clear out apps you’re not using, clear out old text messages and voicemails.
+(If someone’s trying to leave you a voicemail and you have too many in your account, apparently you can’t receive more–speaking from personal experience!)

 Of course we suggest having our Lines app on your phone for everything from menus to live chat for in-park questions to recommendations of when to visit attractions for the least amount of wait to attraction closures.
 It is also important to have the My Disney Experience app to manage your FastPass reservations, make dining reservations and more.
 The Play Disney Parks app is also a good one to have, especially if you’re planning to visit Galaxy’s Edge.
 A weather app is a must, and if you’re driving, we have recommendations.